gyanz/hecdss-rs/README.md

 cargo test -- --nocapture
 ```

-The build process involves linkage with HEC-DSS C and Fortran libraies.
+The build process involves linkage with HEC-DSS C and Fortran libraries.
 The included cmd_intel_environ.bat can be used in Windows 10 that has Microsoft Visual Studio and Intel OneApi.

 Contributing